GDBR: Label Recovery Attack Against Partial Gradient Encryption in Federated Learning: Experiments

-\textbf{Implementation Details.} We consider an FL system with $N$ participants, where one of them is designated as the victim.
-Each client trains the model using its private dataset with the FedSGD algorithm \cite{mcmahan2017communication}.
-During each training iteration, a client randomly selects $B$ samples from its dataset to create a mini-batch, with the default batch size set to 64.
+We evaluate GDBR in the FL setting consisting of $N$ clients, among which one client is designated as the victim for the purpose of label distribution inference.
+Each client possesses a private local dataset and participates in collaborative model training using the FedSGD algorithm~\cite{mcmahan2017communication}.
+In each communication round, a client randomly samples a mini-batch of $B$ data points from its local dataset; unless otherwise specified, we set the batch size $B$ to 64.

-For the ResNet series models, we replace the average pooling layer with a convolutional layer.
-We use PyTorch's default initialization for the layers preceding the average pooling.
-For the bottom layers, we initialize the weights using a uniform distribution between 0.01 and 0.2, and we ignore the bias terms for simplicity.
-By default, we use the uniform distribution to initialize the weights of the bottom layers, and we provide the gradient of the penultimate layer to GDBR.
+For experiments involving ResNet series, we adjust the architecture by replacing the global average pooling layer with a depthwise convolution, which has the same kernel size as the input feature map and a stride of one.
+Such modification does not affect the model's performance but facilitates the application of GDBR.
+For ViT experiments, we use a patch size of 4, embedding dimension of 192, 6 Transformer blocks, 3 attention heads, and a two-layer MLP classification head with 256 hidden units and ReLU activation.
+The model parameters are initialized using the default initialization scheme of PyTorch.
+For the classification head layers, we initialize the weights by sampling from a uniform distribution in the range $[0.01, 0.2]$.

+To estimate the input features $\widetilde{\mathbf{a}}^{[1]}$ of the first stack layer and the model's output probabilities $\widetilde{\mathbf{p}}$, we employ an auxiliary dataset, which could be either the validation or test set, depending on availability.
+From this auxiliary dataset, we randomly sample a total of 1,000 samples, ensuring a uniform distribution across all classes to avoid class imbalance.
+These samples are used to approximate the feature and output distributions required by GDBR.

+To further examine FedAvg-style local training (i.e., multiple SGD steps between two rounds), we also evaluate GDBR under local multi-step updates in Section~\ref{sec:local_updates}.
+Unless otherwise specified, these experiments use a batch size of 32, local learning rates in $\{0.001, 0.002, 0.005\}$, and local update steps in $\{1, 2, 4\}$.

-To estimate the input features of the penultimate layer and the output probabilities of the model, we utilize the validation or testing dataset as an auxiliary dataset.
-We sample a total of 1,000 samples from the auxiliary data, distributing them evenly across all the classes.
-To eliminate experimental randomness, we repeat each experiment 20 times and report the average result.
-All the experiments are conducted using PyTorch 2.0.0 and CUDA 12.2 on a workstation equipped with an Intel i9-10900K CPU @ 3.70GHz, 64GB of RAM, and an NVIDIA GeForce RTX 4090 (24GB) GPU.
+To ensure statistical robustness and minimize the impact of experimental randomness, we repeat each experiment 20 times and report the mean performance across these runs.
+All experiments are implemented using PyTorch 2.5.1 and executed on a workstation equipped with an Intel i9-10900K CPU running at 3.70\,GHz, 64\,GB of RAM, and an NVIDIA GeForce RTX 4090 GPU with 24\,GB of memory.
+CUDA 12.1+ is used to accelerate computations on the GPU.